 Based on the information you provide in the form, the laboratory coordinator will determine if the reason is valid or not.
 Students with valid reasons (e.g. legitimate reasons that are appropriately reported in a timely manner to the Laboratory Coordinator) are normally required to make up the laboratory sessions.
 Valid absences can only be made up during the week of the corresponding experiment, and by prior arrangement with the Laboratory Coordinator.
 Absences can't be made up after the experiment has completed for the week.
-Each student is normally allowed one laboratory make up opportunity per semester (except where prearranged special permission from the laboratory coordinator has been granted).
+Due to resource limitations, each student is typically only allowed one laboratory make up opportunity per semester (except where prearranged special permission from the laboratory coordinator has been granted).

-Students without valid reasons are expected to perform the experiment during their scheduled laboratory time and those that don't will get a zero for the experiment (i.e. it is an "unexcused" absence).
-If you don't perform the actual experiment, then you can't submit any of the laboratory components that are based on that laboratory work for grading (e.g. quiz, notebook, report).
+Students without valid reasons are expected to perform the experiment during their scheduled laboratory time and those that don't will get a zero for the experiment (i.e. it is an "unexcused" absence) as per UofC Calendar regulation G.2.3.a If you don't perform the actual experiment, then you can't submit any of the laboratory components that are based on that laboratory work for grading (e.g. quiz, notebook, report).
 If a student is granted an excused absence for an experiment, then they are automatically exempt from all components of that experiment.